 Dear Andy and Doug:

 The amberjack caught by George Staples on September 7 is now almost certainly a Guinean Amberjack, Seriola carpenteri.
 This species was only described in 1971.
-The differences between the greater amberjack and the Guinean amberjack are minor.
+The differences between the Greater Amberjack and the Guinean Amberjack are minor.
 They differ in gill raker count and ratio of second dorsal fin lobe height to fork length ratio.
 They may also reach different maximum sizes.
 I don't know how valid the Guinean amberjack as a species is.

 I received a FAX from J.C.
 Quero at IFREMER in Brest last Friday.
 He received an amberjack last Thursday that was caught off Brest, Brittany and he has identified it as a Guinean amberjack.
 He has also heard of another capture off Brest in the same week but has not seen the fish or received a photograph of it so the second Brittany record is uncorroborated.